M66B/FairEmail/FAQ.md

 Within each category the folders are sorted on (display) name.
 You can set the display name by long pressing a folder in the folder list and selecting *Edit properties*.

-The navigation (hamburger) menu item *Order folders* in the settings can be used to manually order the folders.
+The navigation (hamburger) menu item *Order folders* in the settings, or, alternatively, a button in the *Extra* section at the bottom of the main settings tab page, can be used to manually order the folders.

 <br />